Have your say- now concluded

-The NCCP is committed to hearing from the community to help improve the plan and identify impacts.
-All feedback from the community will be reported back to the Australian Government as an attachment to the NCCP.
+The NCCP committed to hearing from the community to help improve the plan and identify impacts.
+All feedback from the community has been reported back to the Australian Government as an attachment to the NCCP.

-The NCCP has developed “issues papers’ on topics of interest to the community.
-We are interested in any feedback that you may have on these “issues papers”.
+The NCCP sought feedback on its “issues papers’ developed on topics of interest to the community.

 Current consultation activities